codelingo/docs/docs/concepts/flows_deprecated.md

 ### Review Flow

 This is an example of a fully automated flow with no dashboard.
 When a pull request is made to the monitored repository, GitHub sends a webhook to the Function.
-That Function then queries the pull request and repository for any Tenets.
+That Function then queries the pull request and repository for any Specs.

 ![Review Flow](../img/review_flow.jpg)

-The next Function in the Flow then queries the pull request with the Tenets.
+The next Function in the Flow then queries the pull request with the Specs.
 Any issues found are added as comments on the pull request.

 ### Review Confirm Flow